• Free Standard Delivery Over £45

 • What is the best antifungal for oral thrush?

 The best treatment for oral thrush is fluconazole, clotrimazole lozenges, and nystatin mouthwash for mild cases.
-For severe cases, stronger antifungals such as itraconazole or amphotericin B are the best.
+For severe cases, stronger antifungals such as itraconazole can be used.

 • Can a pharmacist diagnose oral thrush in the UK?

-Pharmacists can diagnose oral thrush in the UK by recognizing its symptoms and can provide advice and OTC treatment.
-However, they cannot confirm the diagnosis, only a doctor or dentist can offer a formal diagnosis.
+Pharmacists can diagnose oral thrush in the UK by recognising its symptoms and can provide advice and OTC treatment.
+However, they cannot confirm the diagnosis; only a doctor or dentist can offer a formal diagnosis.

-Oral thrush can be cured permanently with proper treatment such as by using antifungal medications like nystatin or fluconazole.
+Oral thrush can be cured with proper treatment, such as using antifungal medications like nystatin or fluconazole.
 Prevent recurrence by maintaining good oral hygiene and managing underlying medical conditions.

 • How long does oral thrush last?/How long does oral thrush treatment take?

 Oral thrush lasts for 7-14 days with proper treatment such as fluconazole or nystatin.
-Without treatment, it may persist for months or even years, especially in people with weakened immune systems.
+Without treatment, it may persist for months or longer (chronic), especially in people with weakened immune systems.

 • What is the over-the-counter oral thrush treatment?